PScottZero/SSPL-Ground/README.md

 # STP Ground Station

-This is where all code for the STP ground station group will go.
-Code here will include GUI code [Python], Arduino code [C], and all other code.
+This is the code for the STP Ground Station.
+All functionalities of the code are descibed in the comments in the code.

-Currently, only the GUI is hosted here.
-Once hardware experimentation begins, more code will be added.

-*** GUI REQUIRES PYSERIAL TO READ FROM ARDUINO
+NOTE: PySerial is required for the code to work properly. https://pypi.python.org/pypi/pyserial